kfiron/kfiron.github.io/_posts/2017-02-24-Don't-abuse-json-with-frameworks.markdown

 * Custom ser/deser are hidden, you hide the most important part of your application, you hide the way your application is talking to another system.
 I want to see on a single place how my object model transforms into a JSON, this is my contract to with the world.

 <p>
 I want to tell you that are not using JSON!
 You are using framework that gives you nice hello-world capability, you are getting out of the box a magic, which you will pay in future as long as the APIs and the domain evoloves. <B>You are violating the basic rule of separation of concerns</b>.
-A parser is something that do parsing, and a domain object is object that you use in your services to represent info.
+A parser is something that does parsing, and a domain object is object that you use in your services to represent info.
 Don't combine them.
 </p>
 <p>
 Let's say i am reading an existing API and i care only about name and email